Sound Card Assembly Guide

 Protected Component Protection Component Function Specifications Location

 I2C Communication Lines PESD1CAN Diode Protects the I2C lines from ESD (Electrostatic Discharge) and other electrical surges.
-Clamping voltage: 24 V max Located on I2C data (SDA, SCL) lines.
+Clamping voltage: 24 VDC max Located on I2C data (SDA, SCL) lines.

 I2C Communication Lines BLM31 Diodes Provides additional protection to the I2C lines by filtering out high-frequency noise and protecting against voltage spikes.
 Bidirectional TVS diode Positioned along I2C communication lines.